 ICFS members and reciprocal bodies can attend free of charge, all others will be charged £25 to attend this event.

-PLEASE RENEW YOUR MEMBERSHIP AS SOON AS POSSIBLE TO RETAIN THE BENEFITS OF THE ICFS.
+PLEASE ENSURE THAT YOUR MEMBERSHIP IS UP TO DATE TO RETAIN THE BENEFITS OF THE ICFS.

 To be a Full Member of the Institute you need to be an Accredited Counter Fraud Specialist or be able to demonstrate suitable experience or qualifications.